dssg/cta-sim/README.md

 Big data simulation of Chicago's public transportation to improve transit planning and reduce bus crowding.

 This project is a part of the 2013 [Data Science for Social Good](http://www.dssg.io) fellowship, in partnership with the [Chicago Transit Authority](http://www.transitchicago.com/).

+*For a quick and gentle overview of the project, check out our [blog post](http://dssg.io/2013/08/02/why-bus-crowding-happens.html).*

 ## The problem: bus overcrowding
 The Chicago Transit Authority (CTA) has made a concerted effort to decrease the crowding on public transportation that has been a